MOST POPULAR CHANGE RISKS

 Risk assessment in change management involves conducting a set of assessments to identify whether a change program has a Low, Mid, or High risk.

-Change management involves various risks.
-For example, there is a risk that the change program will run into severe resistance with end-users, groups, and even important managers resisting the change.
+One of the most common change risks is that the change program will run into severe resistance with end-users, impacted groups, and even managers resisting the change.
+Resistance to change is one of the most observed types of change risks.

-There have been situations where an entire department or a large number of employees revolted against their CEO because they didn’t buy into, or agree with the mandate being pushed by the firm’s CEO.
+There have been situations where an entire department or a large number of employees revolted against their senior leaders because they didn’t buy into, or agree with changes mandated by the firm’s leaders.
 It recently happened to Mark Zuckerberg when Facebook employees staged a virtual walkout to protest some company mandates.

 - Lack of awareness or desire to support the change